tjmaynes/image-analyzer-app/README.md

 # image-analyzer-app
-> a NextJS app that allows users to analyze images using MobileNet (via TensorflowJS), ChatGPT, and Cloudflare Pages
+> a NextJS app that allows users to analyze images using MobileNet (via TensorflowJS), image descriptions from ChatGPT, and hosted on Cloudflare Pages

 ## Requirements